Politics of International American Studies"

 A large portion of the first generation of Americanists were veterans of intelligence and propaganda units or returnees from war-time exile in the US at a time when building appreciation of the US abroad was at once a moral, personal, academic, military, and political imperative.
 As the war came to a close, US occupation forces promoted and screened the introduction of US books, news, music, and films into war-torn areas to please, to pacify, and to build a market for American ideas and communications industries.
 Their good intentions may well be above question and their effects entirely debatable, but their actions were firmly grounded in geopolitical agendas.22

 The connection was solidified after the war with a shift in focus from fighting fascism to fighting communism.
 When the USSR opted for an iron curtain, cross-cultural education became a Cold War pincers movement.
 Despite intermittent protestation to the contrary, for example, like UNESCO (The United Nations Educational, Scientific and Cultural Organization) in the late 1940s, the Fulbright program became in effect an alliance against the Soviet Union.
 Each bilateral Fulbright commission was composed to represent equally the US and its "partner," but in negotiating these arrangements the US government bargained very hard to protect its prerogatives.
-And it won that protection generally in reverse proportion to the geopolitical stature of its partner from a US perspective.23 France successfully asserted its autonomy over minute affairs, but in India for nearly four decades, until very recently, Indians themselves were ineligible to director the American Studies Research Center in Hyderabad.
+And it won that protection generally in reverse proportion to the geopolitical stature of its partner from a US perspective.23 France successfully asserted its autonomy over minute affairs, but in India for nearly four decades, until very recently, Indians themselves were ineligible to direct the American Studies Research Center in Hyderabad.
 Since each commission must include the US cultural attaché, links to the embassy and thence to State have always been present, no matter what the organizational chart in Washington.
 Fulbright directors whom I have queried in Europe and Asia note that patently political considerations in international educational programming only became obvious after 1977, when responsibility for its administration was shifted out of the State Department to an "independent" USIA.
 This is precisely the change that Senator Fulbright himself anticipated in opposing the shift at the time.24

 Of course, again, links do not necessarily make for conspiracies, much less effective ones.
 The vast majority of Fulbright awards have had nothing to do with American studies per se.
 Furthermore, the bilateral commissions are often bureaucratically quite distant from the process of cultivating and screening candidates.
 They can well boast of exercising little influence on what Fulbrighters actually study or teach.
 They join liberal professors in outrage whenever censorship is suggested, but in doing so they have effective promotion of government interests as well as scholarship and world peace in mind.
 An "open, free-flow of information," most obvious in the form of harsh self-criticism by visiting Americans, has regularly figured in anti-Soviet strategy.
 Most cultural diplomats know that the hard sell does not work.25